Engine hesitation, can make your vehicle seem like its; bogging down, misfiring or stumbling, when you hit the gas pedal.

 Additional diagnostic checks may include searching for vacuum leaks; inspecting/cleaning the (EGR) valve, measuring fuel pressure and volume; removing and inspecting the spark plugs, etc.

-Repairs will depend on what is causing the hesitation.
-If the cause is fuel related, it may require cleaning the fuel injectors or fixing a vacuum leak.
-If the cause is ignition related; it may require replacing the spark plugs and plug wires.
+So, repairs will depend on what is causing the hesitation and sometimes surging.
+Also, if the cause is fuel related, it may require cleaning the fuel injectors or fixing a vacuum leak.
+Finally, if the cause is ignition related; it may require replacing the spark plugs and plug wires.